cupnoodle/fluffyes/28-creating-ui-in-code-1.md

 Since we used the **.frame** property to set the position and size of the UI element in this post, its position/size is fixed regardless of device screen size and orientation.
-We will explain more on how to create Auto Layout constraints for these UI element in code in the next part.
+We will explain more on how to create Auto Layout constraints for these UI element in code in part 2.